Consensys/linea-attestation-registry/README.md

 Transaction hash: 0x15b25752da1dfd458b92069248825ce959f5be104f974d62b4ae95050710325d
 ```

+## Verax contracts deployment

-## Deployment - on the Linea Goerli testnet
+### On the Linea Goerli testnet:

 1. Copy the `.env.example` file to a `.env` file
 2. Fill it with your Infura key
 3. Add your private key
+4. To verify the contracts on Etherscan, also add your Etherscan API key
+5. Deploy every contract via the `pnpm run deploy:all:goerli` command
+6. Note down the summarized addresses (proxies), and the total logs can be of interest too
+7. Gather the first list of issuers addresses
+8. Set the issuers via the PortalRegistry’s `setIssuers` method
+9. Deploy an instance of DefaultPortal via the PortalRegistry’s `deployDefaultPortal` method and note down its address
+10. Verify this contract via `npx hardhat verify --network linea-goerli ADDRESS`
+11. _Optional_: Deploy some valid modules via the `pnpm run deploy:CorrectModule:goerli` command and note down their
+    addresses
+12. _Optional_: Deploy an invalid module via the `pnpm run deploy:IncorrectModule:goerli` command and note down its
+    address

+### On the Linea mainnet:

+1. Copy the `.env.example` file to a `.env` file
+2. Fill it with your Infura key
+3. Add your private key
-4. To verify your instance of the contract on Etherscan, also add your Etherscan API key
+4. To verify the contracts on Etherscan, also add your Etherscan API key
-5. Run `pnpm run deploy:ContractName:goerli`, replacing `ContractName` with the contract you want to deploy
+5. Deploy every contract via the `pnpm run deploy:all` command
+6. Note down the summarized addresses (proxies), and the total logs can be of interest too
+7. Gather the first list of issuers addresses
+8. Set the issuers via the PortalRegistry’s `setIssuers` method
+9. Deploy an instance of DefaultPortal via the PortalRegistry’s `deployDefaultPortal` method and note down its address
+10. Verify this contract via `npx hardhat verify --network linea ADDRESS`
+11. _Optional_: Deploy some valid modules via the `pnpm run deploy:CorrectModule` command and note down their addresses
+12. _Optional_: Deploy an invalid module via the `pnpm run deploy:IncorrectModule` command and note down its address

+## Verax contract upgrade

-## Upgrade - on the Linea Goerli testnet
+### On the Linea Goerli testnet:

 1. Check your `.env` file contains the address of the proxy for the contract you want to upgrade
 2. Run `pnpm run upgrade:ContractName:goerli`, replacing `ContractName` with the contract you want to upgrade

+### On the Linea mainnet:

+1. Check your `.env` file contains the address of the proxy for the contract you want to upgrade
+2. Run `pnpm run upgrade:ContractName`, replacing `ContractName` with the contract you want to upgrade